sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 There is also the question of need: is it necessary to create an 8mm gauge printer at all?
 8mm gauge print stock is rare if non-existent though there is, in theory, the capability to slit and re-perforate the stock as is done for the Double 8 and Super 8 formats.
+Making the printer capable of printing the gauge could, however, enable more work in this area and motivate filmmakers to seek out print stocks or suitable processes for these projection formats.

 ### Research Supporters